Alternatives to Divorce in Indianapolis

 When a marriage is ending, couples can go in several different ways, depending on the circumstances.
-If you are uncertain which divorce alternative is best for you, our family law attorneys in Indianapolis can help you with that decision in a free consultation.
+If you are uncertain which divorce alternative is best for you, our divorce attorneys in Indianapolis can help you with that decision in a free consultation.

 This is a formal agreement by which spouses live separately but remain legally married.
 The court issues orders regarding child custody, child support, spousal maintenance, and property division, similar to a divorce.
 Legal separation may be the best option in some cases for personal or financial reasons.

 Divorce is a legally and financially complicated process.
-Mistakes can have long-term consequence.
+Mistakes can have long-term consequences.
 It is not recommended that you do it yourself.
 The only possible exception may be a short-term marriage with no children, no spousal maintenance, and little or no debts and assets.
 Even in such a case, each spouse should have his or her own attorney to review the documents.

-In this type of divorce, the spouses work out a divorce settlement together out of court.
+The spouses work out a settlement together out of court.
 Each spouse retains an attorney with experience in the collaborative divorce process.
 The attorneys advise and assist their clients in negotiating a settlement agreement.

 The process involves separate meetings with each spouse and his or her attorney and meetings with both spouses and both attorneys.
 If the process is successful and both parties and their attorneys sign the agreement, they will still need to appear in court to obtain the signature of the judge.